 How good a swimmer do I need to be to take part in either the sub aqua or snorkel experiences?

-- Guests don’t need to have any swimming skills to take part in the sub aqua DIVE experience; or snorkeling experience, but should feel comfortable in and under water.
+- Guests don’t need to have any swimming skills to take part in the sub aqua DIVE experience; or snorkelling experience, but should feel comfortable in and under water.

 How long is the Dive experience?

-- In total the full sub aqua experience takes approximately two hours - including the pre-briefing session, practical skills training and a full 20 minutes dive.
+- In total, the full sub aqua experience takes approximately two hours - including the pre-briefing session, practical skills training and a full 25 minute dive.

 Will I be able to take photographs in the experiences?

 - No, but we will have photographers on hand to capture great images and video of you to take home as a lasting memory of the experience so that you can focus on enjoying yourself!

 Will my family or group be able to watch me doing the dive/other experiences?

 - There will be great viewing areas to help make your day unforgettable.
 Please make sure to buy a spectator ticket online for everyone who’d like to watch and not participate in this activity.